solo-io/gloo/install/helm/README.md

-# Gloo Edge Helm chart
+# k8sgateway Helm chart
-This directory contains the resources used to generate the Gloo Edge Helm chart archive.
+This directory contains the resources used to generate the k8sgateway Helm chart archive.

 📝 [make targets](https://opensource.com/article/18/8/what-how-makefile]) are currently defined in the [Makefile](https://github.com/solo-io/gloo/blob/main/Makefile) and should be executed from the root of the repository 📝